Lawmakers call for safety measures on Southern State

 Long Island lawmakers on Friday called for doubled fines, stepped up enforcement and more signage on parts of the Southern State Parkway to combat the scourge of traffic fatalities.

-Solages and Sen. John Brooks (D-Seaford) introduced a bill last month to create "highway safety corridors" on the parkway where signs would indicate double fines in the corridors.
+Solages and state Sen. John Brooks (D-Seaford) introduced a bill last month to create "highway safety corridors" on the parkway, where signs would indicate double fines.
 The corridors would be established based in part on statistical analysis of locations with high incidence of fatal crashes due to driver behavior, according to the proposed legislation.
 Police would also need to commit to increased law enforcement in the corridors, according to the proposal.

 The lawmakers said they want to change driver behaviors, such as speeding, texting while driving, entering a one-way lane in the wrong direction and trucks that aren’t allowed on the parkway hitting overpasses.